collectionspace/Tools/qa-webapp-tests/README.md

 4) Fork and clone the Tools repository to your local directory

 5) Run the tests

-* Add the login credentials to Tools/qa-webapp-tests/config/environments.yml
+* Add the login credentials (e.g. reader or admin; omitting the @xxx) to Tools/qa-webapp-tests/config/environments.yml
 * From the qa-webapp-tests directory, run

 ```ruby